feedm3/learning-static-website-hosting-on-aws-s3/README.md

 5. In you distributions dashboard you can also see your distributions ID.
 You need this ID in your travis-ci environment variables.

+Optional you can go back to your S3 bucket and disable `Static Website Hosting` that nobody except CloudFront can access your bucket.

 ### Setup Repo

 We will setup our repo in a way that all files which get hosted are placed in the [www](www) folder.
 For the sake of